animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Be sure to use the full path of the Apache Geode Region, as defined with the Spring Data for Apache Geode XML namespace by using the `id` or `name` attributes of the `<*-region>` element.
+Be sure to use the full path of the Apache Geode Region, as defined with the Spring Data for GemFire XML namespace by using the `id` or `name` attributes of the `<*-region>` element.

 </div>